pubbelfiesch/SAHS/part_2.md

 Advanced users can check [the documentation of permissions](http://linuxcommand.org/lc3_lts0090.php) to create customized structures and persmission.

 # Step 3: Make the files accessible via local network
+This steps explains how to setup samba, the smb share.
 # Check the hostname
 Future users of the nas will be able to automatically discover the server in the network tab of their local machine.
 The name displayed to them is dependent on the hostname of the server.
 To change the hostname, edit `/etc/hostname` and change the name.
 Make sure that its a fully qualified hostname, ending in a top-level domain.
 In my case, i chose `mynas.local`.
 ```